Computer Siksha

 <rule>

 Correct Answer: C — <hr> The <hr> tag stands for “Horizontal Rule” and draws a visible horizontal line across the width of the page.
-Developers commonly use it as a visual divider between sections of content.
+Developers consequently use it as a visual divider between sections of content.
 Additionally, like <br>, it is a self-closing tag that does not need a closing tag.
 Furthermore, you can customise it with attributes like size, width, and color.
 Therefore, use <hr> whenever you want to visually separate sections.

 Paragraph Tags